ubucon-asia/2022-artworks/README.md

 # UbuCon Asia 2022 Logo and other artworks
 UbuCon Asia 2022 logo was designed with inspiration from [Cheongsachorong](https://en.wikipedia.org/wiki/Cheongsachorong), which is a traditional Korean lantern.

+See [LICENSE.md](LICENSE.md) for copyrights before using artworks on your own works.

 ## Logo

 ### SVG 640px * 640px